jacobitosuperstar/jacobitosuperstar.github.io/content/posts/nepobabies/index.en.md

-With this, we have a resulting view, that accepts the HTTP methods that we need, that behaves like we need, and in case we need to change the behaviour within a method, we can just re-write or over-write it, or create it, like
+With this, we have a resulting view, that accepts the HTTP methods that we need, that behaves like we need, and in case we need to change the behaviour within a HTTP method, we can just re-write or over-write, or create it, like
 this:

 ```Python